joelparkerhenderson/icebreaker-questions/README.md

 * [Deep dive work icebreaker questions](#deep-dive-work-icebreaker-questions)

-## Top 20 icebreaker questions
+## Top 10 icebreaker questions

 Who inspires you and why?

 What energizes you and why?

-How do you like to work and why?
+What motivates you to improve?

 What are you currently enjoying in your life?

-What is a good piece of advice you've received?
+What is a good piece of advice you've received and why?

-What is something that you want to learn and why?
+What is something that you want to try and why?

+What is one good thing about your week so far?

+What is a way you like to do something nice for someone?

+What’s something that you value and why?

+What do you feel grateful for and why?

+## Imagine you can …?

+Imagine you can host a talk show.
+Who do you have as a guest?

 Imagine you can create a new holiday.
 What will you create?

-Imagine you're a talk show host.
-Who do you want as a guest?

-You're invited to teach a class.
-Which topic will you teach?

-Imagine you win a free vacation.
+Imagine you can go on a free vacation.
 What would you like to do?

-What is one good thing and one bad thing about your week?

-What is an easy way to do something nice for someone?
+Imagine you can donate a lot of money to a cause.
+What will it be?

+Imagine you can have one semi-super-power.
+What is it?

-You're invited to speak at a graduation.
+Imagine you can speak at a graduation.
 What do you emphasize?

-What are you reading, or watching, or listening to?

-What’s something that's confusing and why?
+Imagine you can teach a group of children.
+Which topic will you teach?

-If you could have one semi-super-power, what would it be?
+Imagine you can tell your younger self one sentence.
+What will it be?

-What hobby sounds like it could be fun to try?

-How do you like to start your days?

-What are you grateful for?

-What motivates you?
+Imagine you can make everyone in the world wear one outfit for one day.
+What outfit?

 ## What is your favorite …?